-- These questions are common in government agencies, consulting firms, many large companies - Constants: a problem for which you have too little information to solve, and too little time. - Employers use these questions to understand your approach and methodology to solve a problem: what do you assume?
+- These questions are common in government agencies, consulting firms, many large companies. - Constants: a problem for which you have too little information to solve, and too little time. - Content: solve a business problem, or an unrelated question to test your critical thinking. - Employers use these questions to understand your approach and methodology to solve a problem: What do you assume?
 What do you extrapolate?
 The solution is NOT what is measured. - See separate handout on Case-Method questions.
+Wharton and Harvard graduate schools of business have books with banks of questions you can buy.